BIOL 100 Modern Concepts in Life Science 4 credits

 This course is an examination of evidence for the theories of evolution with special attention to the modern synthesis of genetic and ecological factors.
 Also considered are the implications of evolution for religious thought.
 Prerequisite: An elementary course in Biology or permission of the instructor.

-This course is an introduction to the nature of thermodynamics including equilibrium processes.
-Applications of physical concepts to systems of biochemical and biological interest are included.
-Studies of chemical and phase equilibria complete the course.
+TThis course is an introduction to the nature of thermodynamics and kinetics including equilibrium and rate transport processes.
+The focus is on applications of physical concepts to systems, especially those of biochemical and biological interest.
+Studies of chemical and phase equilibria are investigated thoroughly, and kinetic processes including Michaelis-Menton kinetics as well as transition state theory complete the course.
 (This course may be taken for credit as CHEM 320.)
 Prerequisites: CHEM 212 and MATH 202 or permission of the instructor.

 BIOL 326 Ecology 3 credits